alextrevithick/simvs_lighting_dataset/README.md

 This script utilizes functions from the `dataloader_helpers` directory to parse Colmap outputs and load image data.

+This dataset is compatible with the original [WildGaussians](https://github.com/jkulhanek/wild-gaussians) training code, allowing you to seamlessly integrate it into the original framework for experiments with inconsistent lighting conditions.

 ## Implementation Details

 This dataloader is a minimal adaptation from the wonderful WildGaussians repository: